$L_p$ optimal prediction of the last zero of a spectrally negative L\'evy process: Proof of Theorem

-Now we show that $(V,b,V(0,0),u_b)$ is the only quadruplet that satisfy equations \eqref{eq:representationforVwithindicatorsfunc}-\eqref{eq:derivativeofVat00}.
+Next, we show the uniqueness claim.
 Suppose that there exist continuous functions $H$ and $c$ on $E$ and $\R_+$, respectively, and real numbers $H_0<0$ and $u_H>0$ such that the conclusions of the theorem hold.
-Following a similar proof than \cite{duToit2008} we are going to show that $c=b$ which will imply that $H=V$, $H_0=V(0,0)$ and $u_H=u_b$.\\
+Specifically, suppose that $H$ is a non-positive continuous real valued function on $E$, $c$ is a continuous real valued function on $(0,\infty)$ such that $c \geq h \geq 0$ and $H_0 \in (-\frac{1}{p}\E(g^p),0)$ such that equations (\ref{eq:representationforVwithindicatorsfunc})-(\ref{eq:characterisationofb}) hold.
+That is, we assume that $H$, $H_0$ and $c$ are solutions to the equations